rks101/isdp/README.md

 ## OSINT
 OSINT => _Open Source INTelligence_

-**Passive Reconnaissance** => your queries or packets are going to umpteen resources that are available on the public internet to anyone willing to query and they are not going to your target’s environment or network.
+**Passive Reconnaissance** => your queries or packets are going to umpteen resources that are available on the public internet to anyone willing to query and they are not going to your target’s environment or network. e.g. using whois database query or DNS query for a domain
-**OSINT** => Passive reconnaissance and intellegence gathered using your target’s resources that are explicitly meant for public use as to a potential user or role or affiliate.
+**OSINT** => Passive reconnaissance and intellegence gathered using your target’s resources that are explicitly meant for public use as to a potential user or role or affiliate. e.g. sslscan or curl query for a domain.

 Jan 2023